krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 - the drift must be identified explicitly
 - resolution must occur before continuation

-Proceeding in the presence of known drift is a protocol violation.
+Proceeding with known drift is a protocol violation.

 ------------------------------------------------------